orlandocaraballo/sei/outlines/30-problem-solving-algorithms-ruby/30-problem-solving-algorithms-ruby.md

   2. Swap if the number on left is greater than right
   3. Repeat steps 1-2 with the numbers before that until number is in right place
   4. Repeat steps 1-3 with the next number in the list

-### Linear Search

-- Requires you to search through every element in the array
-- If input match is found then return index

-### Binary Search

-- Sort the list
-- Divide list in half
-- Run binary search on left half
-- Run Binary search on right half
-- If either half is a single number then return index if number matches input

 ## Workshop